-Bonneygrove Primary School Spring Term 1 Writing
+Bonneygrove Primary School Spring Term 2 Writing

-Year Group Week 1-3 (12 Days) Week 4-6 1 Narrative (Contemporary fiction - stories reflecting children's own experience) Non-Fiction (Instructions) Outcome: Write a series of sentences to retell events based on a personal experience Outcome: Following a practical experience, write up the instructions for a simple recipe Grammar Focus: Grammar Focus: How words can combine to make sentences Joining words and joining clauses using and Sequencing sentences to form short narratives Separation of words with spaces Introduction to capital letters, full stops, question marks and exclamation marks to demarcate sentences Capital letters for names and for the personal pronoun I How words can combine to make sentences Joining words and joining clauses using and Sequencing sentences to form short narratives Separation of words with spaces Introduction to capital letters, full stops, question marks and exclamation marks to demarcate sentences Capital letters for names and for the personal pronoun I 2 Narrative (Stories with recurring literary language) Non-Fiction (Report) Outcome: Use a familiar story as a model to write a new story.
-Outcome: Assemble information on a subject, sorting and categorising information; use comparative language to describe and differentiate Grammar Focus: Grammar Focus: Subordination (using when, if, that, because) and co-ordination (using or, and, but) Expanded noun phrases for description and specification [for example, the blue butterfly, plain flour, the man in the moon] Use of the suffixes -er, -Est in adjectives e.g., Polar bears are the biggest carnivores of all.
-Subordination (using when, if, that, because) and coordination (using or, and, but)
+Year Group Week 1-3 (12 Days) Week 4-6 1 Narrative (Contemporary fiction - stories reflecting children's own experience) Non-Fiction (Report) Outcome: Write a series of sentences to retell events based on a personal experience Outcome: Write a simple non chronological report with a series of sentences to describe aspects of the subject; distinguish between a description of a single member of a group and the group in general Grammar Focus: Grammar Focus: How words can combine to make sentences Joining words and joining clauses using and Sequencing sentences to form short narratives Separation of words with spaces Introduction to capital letters, full stops, question marks and exclamation marks to demarcate sentences Capital letters for names and for the personal pronoun I How words can combine to make sentences Joining words and joining clauses using and Sequencing sentences to form short narratives Separation of words with spaces Introduction to capital letters, full stops, question marks and exclamation marks to demarcate sentences Capital letters for names and for the personal pronoun I 2 Narrative (Stories with recurring literary language) Non-Fiction (Report) Outcome: Use a familiar story as a model to write a new story.
+Outcome: Assemble information on a subject, sorting and categorising information; use comparative language to describe and differentiate Grammar Focus: Grammar Focus: Subordination (using when, if, that, because) and co-ordination (using or, and, but) Use of the suffixes -er, -Est in adjectives e.g., Polar bears are the biggest carnivores of all.